-Historically the SPG Amex has been one of the most popular credit cards to use for everyday spend, though some major changes are coming to the card in August.
+Historically the SPG Amex has been one of the most popular credit cards to use for everyday spend, though some major changes are coming to the card in August due to the upcoming SPG/Marriott merge.
 This raises the question of what people who use this card for everyday spend should do in August.
 Let’s take a closer look at what’s changing, and what the best alternatives are.

 Why the SPG Amex has historically been popular for spend

 I’ve had both the SPG Personal Amex and SPG Business Amex for about a decade.
 Back in the day these cards were the gold standard for credit cards, as this was before we saw cards offering 3-5x points for popular spend categories.